 We assume that the student has mastered a mathematical content equivalent to the Mathematics I of the Spanish Bachillerato.
 While completion of the Mathematics in second year would be desirable, it is not strictly necessary.
 All units start with the indicated level on Linear Algebra and Geometry, and cover the skills of the second year before proceeding any further.
-Nevertheless, the pace is strong; the student who has not completed second year high school mathematics must make a sustained daily effort to a
+Nevertheless, the pace is strong; the student who has not completed second year high school mathematics must make a sustained daily effort to acquire the lacking skills quickly.